arjunmakesthings/itp-blog/content/itp-winter-show-2025 poster design.md

 ![[z_images/cody and matt 251102.webp|520x292]]

-i ended up writing the program.
+i ended up writing the program that (sort-of) achieved this.

 ![[frame.jpeg|521x782]]